-1 4 5 0 1 Disabilities demonstrate sophomore ( placement te English, inclu from an emp ent of English.
+1 4 5 0 1 Disabilities demonstrate of sophomore (2 placement test English, inclustrom an emphours toward ENGLISH CREATIV Liberal Arts of All students at Core requires the catalog for ent of English.
 Students earning an English major must competency in a modern foreign language at the 201/202) level or achieve equivalent credit through sts.
-All English majors are required to take 39 hours in uding 24 hours General Requirements and 15 hours hasis area.
-English 101, 201 and 301 do not count as I the major requirement.
-Elective Hours MAJOR WITH AN EMPHASIS IN EDLICATION MINOD CREATIV E WRITING EDUCATION MINOR Minors consist of a minimum of 18 credit hours.
-Courses in the minor may not count toward a major, another minor, or the core unless such courses are designated as required.
-Courses so designated and counted in more than one area are limited to 6 hours.
-Requirements for a minor in Education are as follows: Required Core (6 hours) EDUC 203SL Foundations of Education All students at Core require the catalog for can be met be CEEB exams credit for EN essay and the Freshman Er English will es of Arts with a Writing, students Core Requirements are expected to complete the university's Liberal Arts ments.
+All English majors are required to take 39 hours in ading 24 hours General Requirements and 15 hours hasis area.
+English 101, 201 and 301 do not count as the major requirement.
+MAJOR WITH AN EMPHASIS IN E WRITING Core Requirements are expected to complete the university's Liberal Arts ments.
 See the Liberal Arts Core Requirements section of or additional details.
-The Liberal Arts Core requirement y: (1) completing ENG 101 and 201 or (2) taking the a score of 4 or 5 on the CEEB entitles a student to IG 101 or (3) taking the CLEP exam: must pass both the objective sections of the Subject exams entitled aglish to receive credit for ENG 101.
-The Department of evaluate the CLEP exams for appropriate credit Bachelor a major in English with an emphasis in Creative lents should fulfill specific categories of the Liberal Arts lum by taking the courses indicated below.
-ENIOLIGII idies to Enhance a World Perspective ENGLISH Joshua Bivens, Matthew Bryant Cheney, Shannon Carpenter, Jennifer Hall, Wesley McMasters, Damjana Mraovic-O'Hare, Shawn O'Hare, Mike Sobiech, Susan O'Dell Underwood, Kip Wheeler Fo eqi o Se i reign Language (modern foreign language at the 200-level or aivalent) Major G 1D 241 1 1 1 1 1 1 English uirements - 24 hours including the following: Emphasis in Creative Writing ENG 305 Literary Criticism and Theory Emphasis in Cicative writing Emphasis in Literature ENG 328 ENG 360 Advanced Grammar & the History of English3 Minor ENG 361 American Literature I ENG 361 ENG 362 American Literature II Creative Writing British Literature I English Professional Western ENG 363 British Literature II Professional Writing ENG 423 ENG 460 Shakespeare Interdisciplinary minors (See descriptions under Majors, Emphases, ENO 700 English Schillar Minors, Programs) Emphasis in Creative Writing $-15$ hours including the following: Environment and Community ENG 317 Creative Writing: Three Genres3 Film ENG 327 Seminar in Creative Writing3 Women's Studies Choose six (6) ENG 321 Creative Writing: Poetry3 Specialization ENG 323 Creative Writing: Short Story3 English with an emphasis in Creative Writing with 6-12 Teacher ENG 325 Creative Writing: Memoir and Creative Non- Licensure ~ .
-Fiction3 English with emphasis in Literature with 6-12 Teacher Licensure 3) hours from the following: ENG 340 Studies in the Novel ACT Scores ENG 341 Studies in the Short Story Students with low ACT scores in English will be required to complete a ENG 342 Studies in Drama course in basic writing skills (ASE 031) prior to enrolling in ENG 101.
-ENG 343 Studies in Poetry 7.
-4 Elective Hou ırs34 Facilities (F. 1) 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 S11mm Total Chadita The Department of English is located on the third floor of Henderson Total Credits Humanities Building.
-Core W 0 4 uirements Honors Society rs Majors are eligible for membership in Sigma Tau Delta, the English Diective Hou 10 honor society.
+The Liberal Arts Core requirement Required Core (6 hours) EDUC 203SL Foundations of Education CEEB exam: credit for EN essay and the Freshman En English will e of Arts with a Writing, stud y: (1) completing ENG 101 and 201 or (2) taking the a score of 4 or 5 on the CEEB entitles a student to G 101 or (3) taking the CLEP exam: must pass both the objective sections of the Subject exams entitled glish to receive credit for ENG 101.
+The Department of valuate the CLEP exams for appropriate credit Bachelor major in English with an emphasis in Creative ents should fulfill specific categories of the Liberal Arts turn by taking the courses indicated below.
+ENGLISH Joshua Bivens, Matthew Bryant Cheney, Shannon Carpenter, Jennifer Hall, Wesley McMasters, Damjana Mraovic-O'Hare, Shawn O'Hare, Mike Sobiech, Susan O'Dell Underwood, Kip Wheeler StuForequSer Idies to Enhance a World Perspective reign Language (modern foreign language at the 200-level or ivalent) Major English Emphasis in Creative Writing Emphasis in Literature Minor Creative Writing English Professional Writing ENG 305 ENG 328 ENG 360 ENG 361 ENG 362 ENG 363 ENG 423 Literary Criticism and Theory Interdisciplinary minors (See descriptions under Majors, Emphases, Minors, Programs) Environment and Community Film Women's Studies Specialization English with an emphasis in Creative Writing with 6-12 Teacher ENG 460 Emphasis in ENG 317 ENG 327 Choose six (6) ENG 321 ENG 323 ENG 325 English Seminar Licensure English with emphasis in Literature with 6-12 Teacher Licensure ACT Scores Students with low ACT scores in English will be required to complete a course in basic writing skills (ASE 031) prior to enrolling in ENG 101.
+ENG 340 ENG 341 ENG 342 ENG 343 Fiction 3 3) hours from the following: 3 Studies in the Novel 3 Studies in the Short Story 3 Studies in Drama 3 Studies in Poetry 3 Facilities The Department of English is located on the third floor of Henderson Humanities Building.
+Henore Society Summary of Liberal Arts (General Requ Total Credits Core honor society.
 Ampersand, a journal for student writing, is published by